Juvexx/Sharpe/simulations/Readme.md

 In Section 2, you can directly run 'Compareunknown.R', 'Comparemu.R', 'CompareQ.R', 'CompareSigma.R' and 'basic.R' to obtain the simulation results under 1000 repetitions.

 In Section 3, you can directly run 'basic.R' and 'mucase.R' to obtain the simulation results.

+For the specific details, please refer to Readme.md in the "sec2" or "sec3" folder.